Master of Arts in Education (MAE)

 Emphasis Block Transfer

-University of Massachusetts Global awards a block of 12 semester credits for successful completion of a Multiple or Single Subjects SB 2042 Induction Program.
+University of Massachusetts Global awards an initial block of block of seven semester credits for successful completion of a Multiple Subjects, Single Subjects SB 2042, or Education Specialist Induction Program.
+A candidate must also successfully complete EDUU 599 for five credits for a total of 12 credits.
 Please see an advisor for more details.

 Master of Arts in Education – Educational Administration